knightsUCF/CarRacing/Log.md

+#  Day 3 - Monetization

+Plug in the monetization engine.

 # Day 2 - Arrange World and Nightmode

 Arrange world tiles, decorations, and also night mode, setting up the lights.